7 must-pack items: a CA's advice for incoming students

 4. Shower shoes and shower caddy

 You'll be sharing a shower with other people, so it's better safe than sorry when it comes to standing around barefoot.
-You don't need a fancy pair of shower shoes— plastic or rubber flip flops work just fine.
-You can get flip flops for $1 from the dollar store, and they even have patterns.
+You don't need a fancy pair of shower shoes— plastic or rubber flip flops work just fine, and they even have patterns.

 A shower caddy will help you keep all your toiletries together and avoid dropping anything on the way from your room to the bathroom.